Sporting CP B

-Sporting Clube de Portugal B is the reserve team of Portuguese football club Sporting CP, a team based in Lisbon.
-Reserve teams in Portugal play in the same league system as the senior team, rather than in a reserve team league.
-However, they cannot play in the same division as their senior team, so Sporting B is ineligible for promotion to the Primeira Liga and could not play in the Taça de Portugal and Taça da Liga.
-The team play at the Estádio Aurélio Pereira in the Academia Cristiano Ronaldo, located in Alcochete, District of Setúbal, which holds a seating capacity of 1,180.
+Sporting Clube de Portugal B, otherwise referred to as Sporting CP B, is the reserve team of Portuguese football club Sporting CP, based in Lisbon.

+The reserve teams in Portugal compete in the same league system as the senior main team, instead of a reserve teams league.
+However, the reserve teams cannot participate in the same division as the first team, which means that Sporting CP B is not eligible for promotion to the Primeira Liga and cannot compete in the Taça de Portugal or the Taça da Liga.

+Sporting CP B plays at the Estádio Aurélio Pereira in the Academia Cristiano Ronaldo, located in Alcochete, which holds a seating capacity of 1,180 spectators.